GitProjects101/2202031000101/README.md

-we have created a online tutoring website named ted io for primary kids, write a readme or about the website in 300 words

-ChatGPT
-Welcome to Ted.io: Empowering Primary Education Online

 At Ted.io, we're passionate about revolutionizing primary education through personalized online tutoring.
 Our platform is designed to provide young learners with engaging, interactive, and effective learning experiences tailored to their individual needs.

 Mission